sfence/hades_revisited/mods/doors/README.txt

   doors_item_dungeon1.png
   doors_item_dungeon2.png

-All other textures (created by PilzAdam) (CC BY-SA 3.0):
+All other textures (created by Glünggi, Wuzzy or PilzAdam) (CC BY-SA 3.0):

-Door textures were converted to the new texture map by sofar, paramat and red-001, under the same license as the originals.

 Authors of media (models)
 -------------------------